Timothy A. McDonnell

-Timothy Anthony McDonnell (born December 23, 1937) is an American prelate of the Roman Catholic Church.
-McDonnell served as bishop of the Diocese of Springfield in Massachusetts from 2004 to 2014 and as an auxiliary bishop of the Archdiocese of New York from 2001 to 2004.
+Timothy Anthony McDonnell (December 23, 1937 – March 4, 2026) was an American prelate of the Roman Catholic Church.
+He served as bishop of the Diocese of Springfield in Massachusetts from 2004 to 2014 and as an auxiliary bishop of the Archdiocese of New York from 2001 to 2004.

 Biography

 Early life and education

 Timothy McDonnell was born on December 23, 1937, in New York City to John J. and Margaret (née Looney) McDonnell, both from County Cork, Ireland.
-The eldest of two children, he has a younger brother, John McDonnell, who was a member of the Marist Brothers and served as vice-provincial of the United States Province.
+The eldest of two children, he had a younger brother, John McDonnell, who was a member of the Marist Brothers and served as vice-provincial of the United States Province.
 Their father was a dockworker for Standard Oil Corporation in Brooklyn and later owned a gas station in the Bronx.

-Timothy McDonnell attended parochial schools in the Bronx and was inspired by his great-uncle to pursue a vocation to the priesthood.
+He attended parochial schools in the Bronx and was inspired by his great-uncle to pursue a vocation to the priesthood.
 He then studied at Cathedral College in Queens, New York, and St. Joseph's Seminary in Yonkers, New York, where he obtained a Bachelor of Philosophy degree in 1959.